ruby/ruby/doc/yjit/yjit.md

 make -j install
 ```

-Typically configure will choose default C compiler.
+Typically configure will choose the default C compiler.
 To specify the C compiler, use
 ```
 # Choosing a specific c compiler
 export CC=/path/to/my/chosen/c/compiler